Decentralized wastewater system: Examples

+BORDA

 One example of decentralized treatment is the "DEWATS technology" which has been promoted under this name by the German NGO BORDA.
 It has been applied in many countries in South East Asia and in South Africa.
 It applies anaerobic treatment processes, including anaerobic baffled reactors (ABRs) and anaerobic filters, followed by aerobic treatment in ponds or in constructed wetlands.
 This technology was researched and tested in South Africa where it was shown that the treatment efficiency was lower than expected.

-Another example is ECOSTP which is a Zero Power, Zero Chemicals Sewage Treatment Technology based on Cow's digestive system.Rediscovering Nature’s Genius in treating Sewage - the cow’s stomach.
-The unique patented technology treats sewage in a decentralised, self- sustainable way in underground chambers without power, chemicals or human intervention.
-Using Biomimicry, regenerative innovation inspired by nature, the ECOSTP utilises functional principles and strategies of microorganisms and ecosystem found in a cow’s stomach.
+Botswana Technology Centre

 A case study of a decentralized wastewater system at on-site level with treated effluent reuse was performed at the Botswana Technology Centre in Gaborone, Botswana.
 It is an example of a decentralized wastewater system, which serves one institutional building, located in an area served by municipal sewerage.
 Wastewater from the building is treated in a plant consisting of: septic tank, followed by planted rock filter, bio-filter and a surface flow wetland.
 The treated effluent is reused for irrigation of the surrounding green areas, but the study registered outflow from the wetland only during periods of heavy rains.
 This example shows the need for careful estimation of the expected quantity, quality and fluctuations of the generated wastewater when designing decentralized wastewater systems.

+EcoSwell

+Founded in 2013, the Peru-based NGO EcoSwell works on rural development projects, including water supply and sanitation in Peru; they are based in the northwestern Lobitos district of the Talara region, an arid coastal area that faces water stress.
+EcoSwell establishes decentralized wastewater systems with the help of local residents and interns, including communal biodigesters, dry toilets, and greywater reuse projects.
+They also work on reforestation and constructed wetlands as avenues to naturally treat waste effluent and deactivate pathogens.